 IBAT College Dublin is a leading industry-focused third level institution.
 It provides a blend of high-quality undergraduate, postgraduate and professional courses in a state-of-the-art learning environment.
 Its range of subject areas include business, digital marketing, ICT, sports management, tourism and English language.

 Independent College Dublin is a vibrant law and business college based in the heart of Dublin city.
-The college focuses on preparing students for working life with courses led by industry-experienced lecturers and tutors.
-It boasts a colourful campus which is close to cafés, restaurants, leisure facilities and everything else that Dublin city centre has to offer.
+The college offers globally recognised, Level 8 Undergraduate degree courses specialising in business disciplines as well as a highly regarded Level 9 Postgraduate MA in Dispute Resolution.
+It boasts a colourful campus which is close to graduate employment opportunities, cafés, restaurants, leisure facilities and lots more.
+A warm, Irish welcome awaits.

 ICD Business School dubs itself a ’boutique college’, because it delivers tailored courses to small groups of students.
 Each course is designed to help students with specific professional examinations.
 As a private college, it emphasises the strong links between its academic staff and students.
 Its teaching staff even includes several Fulbright Scholars.